Visualizzazioni totali

 During the three weeks at IE, you will have the opportunity to take classes with an outstanding faculty, the same that teach our internationally recognized master degrees.

-The focus during the first week will be on developing your soft skills (team building, leadership, communication, design thinking).
 The second week is designed to give students a well-rounded view of the different areas that make up modern organizations.
 Students will participate in dynamic sessions on subjects as diverse as Communication, Marketing, Finance, Big Data or Strategy.
-IE Summer School 2015

 Live a one-of-a-kind experience at IE's Summer School in Madrid.
 Click here to register now.